 -National School Lunch (Only Free Program)

 -Food Stamps (EBT)

 (noted it could be additional services that qualifies for the Lifeline program)

 Resources – visit www.safelink.com.

 How do i apply and what do I get when I receive the Free wireless cell phone at No cost in Wisconsin:

-250 Free minutes and 1000 Free texts replenish every month for local and long distance within the United States, voicemail, call waiting and caller ID.
+250 Free minutes and unlimited Free texts replenish every month for local and long distance within the United States, voicemail, call waiting and caller ID.
 Remember there is no activation fee, no contract, no fees.
 However the program is only provided to low income families.
 Only one cell phone and service is allowed per household in Wisconsin.